elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 #### Ingress
 Like a layer 7 load balancer that is built into the kubernetes cluster.
 An Ingress controller is a reverse proxy that can forward requests to the right pods, cluster IPs, etc from outside the cluster.
 Also need a NodePort Service to expose the Nginx service to the external web

+#### Volumes
+Volumes can be defined and mounted to pods for data that needs to persisent. hostPath defines a directory on the host node.
+Not good for multi-node clusters because nodes will have different things at the defined directories. <br/>
+There are several other different types of volume types that can be defined, such as NFS, AWS EBS, etc.

+#### Persistent Volumes
+A cluster wide pool of volumes used by resources across the cluster.
+This is advantageous over volumes at the pod level because you can more centrally manage your volumes.
+If there is a change to the volumes that are defined at the pod level, every pod definition must be changed, however with a persistent volume, any changes to the volume is done in the volume object.

+#### Persistent Volume Claims
+A Persistent Volume Claim is a request to bind to a persistent volume.
+There is a one-one relationship between persistent volumes and persistent volume claims
 ### Commands - Basic
 ```bash
 kubectl get all